£17 Find Cheap Flights from Dublin to Brighton

 • What’s the cheapest day of the week to fly between Dublin and Brighton?

-Consider leaving on a Tuesday and avoid Thursdays if you're looking for the best rates.
-For your return to Dublin, you’ll find the best rates on Tuesdays and the most expensive ones on Thursdays.
+Consider leaving on a Monday and avoid Thursdays if you're looking for the best rates.
+For your return to Dublin, you’ll find the best rates on Mondays and the most expensive ones on Thursdays.

 • How does KAYAK find such low prices on flights from Dublin to Brighton?